manojbusam/FaceID-Detection-cuDNN/README.md

-###  Face ID Detection Using cuDNN Primitives
+# Face ID Detection Using cuDNN

----

-# Face ID Detection System

 This repository implements a **real-time Face ID detection system** using **NVIDIA's cuDNN** primitives for fast and efficient neural network operations, including convolution, ReLU, and pooling.
 The system detects a person’s face, extracts unique features, creates a face embedding (ID), and uses it for subsequent face recognition.